This adorable boxwood and bicycle spring wreath is super cute for decorating your front door this spring!

 1. Boxwood Wreath – I chose a faux boxwood wreath, because I knew it was going outside and I didn’t want it to fall apart.
 But you could also use a real boxwood wreath.

-2. Fence & Bicycle – These went out of stock at Hobby Lobby, but I found some at Etsy here.
-A couple other bikes here and here.
+2. Fence & Bicycle (no longer available) – These went out of stock at Hobby Lobby, but I found some here.

 3. Paint of your choice – if you want to paint some of the bicycle.
 I used my favorite blue/green color: Wythe Blue by Benjamin Moore.
 (Handy from my recent board and batten project.)